Plaza

 The Inner Plaza

-Dramatic reflecting surfaces, vistas, approaches and passageways are all important architectural features of the Elbphilharmonie.
-This includes the Plaza: in the centre point of the Plaza, a light shaft allows visitors to get a glimpse of floors 12 to 17 of the Grand Hall foyer.
+Dramatic reflecting surfaces, vistas, entryways and corridors are all important architectural features of the Elbphilharmonie.
+This includes the Plaza: at the centre of the Plaza, a light shaft allows visitors to get a glimpse of floors 12 to 17 of the Grand Hall foyer.

-Several areas are covered with reflecting glass, shimmering fragments of harbour life, the sky and the city.
+Several areas are covered with reflecting glass that presents shimmering fragments of harbour life, the sky and the city.

-Particularly prominent are leaning columns that allow for an unobstructed flow of people on the Plaza.
-From the outside.
+Particularly prominent are the leaning columns that allow for an unobstructed flow of people on the Plaza.
+From the outside, it seems as if the glass structure is floating above the old red-brick warehouse.

 The Outer Plaza